British Car Brands

 About: Lotus Logo

-The cars of this brand have won seven times in Formula 1 – so light and maneuverable are they.
-After the death of founder Colin Chapman, the company changed hands several times until it ended up with the Chinese corporation Geely, which deals with cars.
+This brand’s cars have won Formula 1 seven times because they are light and maneuverable.
+After founder Colin Chapman’s death, the company changed hands several times until it ended up with the Chinese corporation Geely, which makes cars.

 Morgan